-At Crest Infant School, Nursery & Children’s Centre we promote ‘British Values’ through our Social, Moral, Spiritual and Cultural education which permeates the curriculum and supports the development of the whole child.
+At Crest Infant School, Nursery & Children’s Centre we promote ‘British Values’ through development of children’s character and within Social, Moral, Spiritual and Cultural education.
+This permeates the curriculum and supports the development of the whole child.

 At Crest Infant School & Nursery at the beginning of each new academic year, the children decide upon their class rules and the rights associated with these.
 All the children contribute to the drawing up of these rules.

 We have a School Council which meets regularly to discuss issues raised in class circle times and any other issues that may arise.
 Every child on the school council is voted in by their class.
 Children are able to put forward their views about the school.

 As a school which has character education at the heart of it’s work, we encourage the children to make their own decisions, which may not always be the same as their friends.

 The importance of rules and/or laws, whether they are those that govern the class, the school, or the country, are consistently reinforced regularly in one form or another in school on a daily basis and further reinforced through dealing with specific examples of poor behaviour, school assemblies and interactions with parents.

 Pupils are taught the value and reasons behind rules/laws, that they govern and protect us, the responsibilities that this involves and the consequences when rules/laws are broken.
 Visits from authorities such as the Police and Fire Service help reinforce this message.

 In our school we try to live this through our ‘Golden Rules’ and our behaviour for learning policy.
 We all try to be ‘star learners’ in line with our school motto “Reaching for the stars hand in hand”.